Black and white photography is the oldest style of photography. Every photograph that you can think of, has the potential to be black and white.

 This concise article will help take you from composition and lighting, through to post-processing treatment.

 Using long exposures are a very good way to reduce chaotic scenes to more simplified ones.
 By keeping the shutter open for a long period of time, you can turn traffic of cars and people into beautiful blurs, instead of a distracting mess.
 They also give you the capacity to shoot in low light conditions where it would not be otherwise possible to photograph.
+Or here, in our example, you can turn water into a mystical object.

 These can be used day or night, and filters can be implemented to keep the image exposed correctly.
 This extensive article has all the answers.